ChavaTI/cpp_algorithms/README.md

 ## Extras

 I usually use neovim as my text editor and this project is no exception.
-In my neovim configuration, I'm using lsp-config so for the lsp server could read the syntaxis of this code correctly I need to run the following command
+In my neovim configuration, I'm using lsp-config and the ccls lsp server, [the documentations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#ccls) of lsp-config/ccls mentions that ccls relies on a JSON compilation database.
+To generate this database and be sure that the lsp server will work fine, It's necessary to create the database with the following command.

 `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON .`

-On the build directory.
+you should run this command on the build directory

-This command gonna create a json file in the build directory, and the lsp server could read the syntaxis correctly